 Coping with an Emergency Granada

-In Barcelona, which was my home until 2006, pickpockets were rife. (particularly around Las Ramblas) Granada is much calmer in that respect.
-However there are pickpockets around, just remember that they are are opportunists.
+Granada is much calmer in that respect.
+However there are still pickpockets about.
+Just remember that they are are opportunists.
 We should not make life easy for them when we visit the Alhambra or stay in Granada.

 Some hotspots in Granada are: